ClickCease Media Fragmentation: Strategies for Engaging Audiences | Camphouse

 5. Adapting to the Attention Economy

 With shorter attention spans, marketers create engaging, high-impact content that captures audience attention quickly.
-Short-form videos and interactive ads are now essential for digital marketing success.
+Short-form videos and interactive ads are now critical for digital marketing success.
 Platforms like TikTok, Instagram Reels, and YouTube Shorts have become powerful tools for engaging fragmented audiences.

 Strategies for Reaching a Fragmented Audience